Kokonico/ObjLog/README.md

 # you can also filter the log in-place

-log.filter(typefilter=[Warn, Error, Fatal])  # this will remove all messages that are not a warning, error, or fatal from the log's memory
+log.filter(Warn, Error, Fatal)  # this will remove all messages that are not a warning, error, or fatal from the log's memory

 # you can also use the filter method to filter the logfile

-log.filter(typefilter=[Warn, Error, Fatal], filter_logfiles=True)  # this will remove all messages that are not a warning, error, or fatal from the log's memory, and overwrite the logfile with the filtered messages
+log.filter(Warn, Error, Fatal, filter_logfiles=True)  # this will remove all messages that are not a warning, error, or fatal from the log's memory, and overwrite the logfile with the filtered messages

 # it even works with custom message types!